 For the next year, Samara bounced around seven different refugee camps, many of which were former prisons.
 She tried to find a job, but couldn’t speak Dutch and her pharmaceutical degree wasn’t recognized.
 Stripped of opportunities, she found herself cleaning homes.

 “I told people I studied six years to become a pharmacist, but my certifications meant nothing in the Netherlands.
 So what job could I do?
 Every other job preferred someone who spoke Dutch, so I ended up cleaning homes.
 On my knees cleaning toilets.”

 You feel more than trust.
 You feel safe.

 Samara was getting depressed and losing her trademark will to fight.
 That’s when she came across an advertisement asking if she was interested in a “digital skills learning course.”
 No language or background requirements.
 Geared specifically for refugees.
-It was called RefugeeForce and was focused on teaching Salesforce skills.
+It was called RefugeeForce (now Blue Road Academy) and was focused on teaching Salesforce skills.